Care & Support

 - sanitary napkins/pads

-After a person experiences a sexual assault, a medical and forensic exam is required to both gather evidence and help mitigate any long-term health impacts.
-Often referred to as a ‘rape kit’, this exam requests that survivors avoid the following activities immediately after a sexual assault:
+After a person experiences a sexual assault or rape, a medical and forensic exam is required.
+Often referred to as a ‘rape kit’, this exam gathers evidence and helps mitigate any long-term health impacts.
+For accurate exam results, survivors should avoid the following activities immediately after a sexual assault:

 - using the restroom